Complete overview

 Provider: Skills Lab

 Doing research starts with making a clear outline and ends with a well-written scientific paper.
-All kinds of problems can arise between choosing a research topic and submitting your thesis.
-Many of these pitfalls can be avoided if you know how the research and writing process works; what do you do when and how?
 In this webinar you will learn the building blocks to generate a strong problem statement and which steps will help you to get your ideas down on paper in a structured way.

 Practical information